Types of Hip Replacement Surgery Available in the UK

 There are other pioneering techniques also now being offered in the UK, including “mini-hip replacements” and using computers to create prostheses based on the patient’s unique bone shape.

 In another development, CT scans are used to create a 3D model of the patient’s hip prior to surgery.
 The surgeon then uses a robotic arm to help guide him, enabling him to achieve a high degree of precision and accuracy in removing the damaged bone and placing the new implant in position.

 Having a Hip Replacement in the UK

 High success rates, excellent surgeons and cutting-edge treatment make the UK a particularly good place to have hip replacement surgery.
-If you need surgery and want to find out more about the options and types of hip replacement available to you, speak to your GP, who will be able to provide you with further information.
+If you need surgery and want to find out more about the options and types of hip replacement available to you, speak to your GP or surgeon, who will be able to provide you with further information.